Airport Transportation to Disney World Guide

 The buses service all Walt Disney World resort hotels and offer with a restroom, USB chargers, and three-point seatbelts.
 Ahead of travel, guests will book their tickets online and receive a QR code to scan at MCO, which will ensure smooth timing and departures.
 For the return trip, a confirmation email will be sent advising of the bus departure time the day before checkout out.
 It’ll be approximately 3 hours prior to scheduled departure time for domestic flights and 4 hours prior to departure time for international flights.

-The Sunshine Flyer begins service from Orlando International Airport on February 1, 2022.
-It’ll offer transportation to all Walt Disney World resorts, from Value Resorts to Deluxes–and will be expanded to off-site accommodations in the future.
+The Sunshine Flyer currently offers transportation to all Walt Disney World resorts, from Value Resorts to Deluxes–and will be expanded to off-site accommodations in the future.
 Tickets for the Sunshine Flyer must be booked at least four days ahead of arrival.
-Tickets are $17 per adult and $12.50 per child each way.
+Tickets are $19.50 per adult and $11 per child each way.
 The Sunshine Flyer offers a full refund if cancelled 72 hours in advance, or credit towards future tickets if cancelled under 72 hours.

 We’re incredibly excited about Sunshine Flyer, as it offers a fun theme—trains are undeniably awesome, as is the golden age of rail travel after which the Sunshine Flyer is modeled.
 There’s also a clear “Disney connection” to the Sunshine Flyer’s theme, as Walt Disney was an avid railroad enthusiast.

-The only downside is that the Sunshine Flyer is an unknown quantity, as something entirely new.
-While it’s by an established company (Transportation Management Services) with extensive experience in the events space, that’s not quite the same as a daily shuttle service at this scale.
-Personally, I’m much more inclined to book the Sunshine Flyer over its direct competitor (below), but would probably wouldn’t use it before March 2022.
+The only downside is that the Sunshine Flyer is new and still finding its footing.
+It doesn’t have the fleet or resources as Mears in Central Florida.
+While it’s by an established company (Transportation Management Services) with extensive experience in the events space, that’s not quite the same as operating a daily shuttle service at this scale for decades.

-Mears Connect– Similar to Sunshine Flyer, this is a shuttle service by the company that currently operates Disney’s Magical Express.
+Mears Connect – Similar to Sunshine Flyer, this is a shuttle service by the company that operated Disney’s Magical Express.
 This makes Mears Connect the “true” spiritual successor to Disney’s Magical Express.
-It’ll literally use the exact same drivers and buses, just minus the Disney-branded wraps.
+It literally uses the exact same drivers and buses, just minus the Disney-branded wraps.

-Mears Connect will offer transportation service for visitors in high occupancy vehicles, including buses and vans, when it launches on January 1, 2022.
+Mears Connect offers transportation service for visitors in high occupancy vehicles, including buses and vans.
 The company advertises Mears Connect as the “same reliable, safe service guests have been using for decades to Disney area hotels” with scheduled service, luggage handling, convenient airport terminal staging, and return trips from resorts to the airport.

-Mears Connect will have two options: Standard and Express.
+Mears Connect has two options: Standard and Express.
 Standard is a shared vehicle on Mears Connect (bus or van) that is economical.
-The Connection will make a limited number of stops and will have you on your way to your resort within 20 minutes of your check-in to the Mears Connect reception area.
+Standard makes a limited number of stops and will have you on your way to your resort within 20 minutes of your check-in to the Mears Connect reception area.
 The Express level offers direct service with limited to no wait time.

 Mears is a transportation company with coach buses and taxis that enjoyed a virtual monopoly on Orlando for decades.
 Historically, we have not been fans of Mears.
 We had several negative experiences with them in the pre-rideshare days–enough to arrive at the conclusion that it was a poorly-managed company doing the bare minimum and not caring about customer service given their aforementioned monopoly.

 To the extent that Disney’s Magical Express offered good service, our suspicion is that it was due to contractual requirements with, and oversight from, Walt Disney World.
-We are skeptical this will continue to hold true with Mears Connect.
-Without the Disney monitoring and mandating service quality, bus frequency, dispatch times, etc., we fear the “spiritual successor” could be much worse.
-Mears left to its own devices typically hasn’t been a good thing.
+Without the Disney monitoring and mandating service quality, bus frequency, dispatch times, etc., we fear the “spiritual successor” could be worse.
+In our experiences with Mears Connect thus far, this has not been a problem–but we’ll continue to use the shuttle service and provide periodic updates.

 Luxury Car, Limo & Private Van Service – Honestly, we’ve never used private van service for traveling between MCO and Walt Disney World.
-There are only two of us, so it never made sense back before we were locals.
+There are only two of us, so it has never made sense.
 It also felt of little value from a research perspective, since Disney’s Magical Express, rideshare, or rental car served the needs of 98% of readers.

 Obviously, the end of Disney’s Magical Express changes the equation.
 Now, many families of 4-6 will be find private car service to be a superior and more economical option than the aforementioned shuttles.
 Moreover, depending upon how things play out with rental car and rideshare prices and waits, private vehicle service might be better than those, as well.